-The OGTT can be more inconvenient and used in the setting to diagnose GDM.
+The oral glucose tolerance test (OGTT) can be more inconvenient and used in the setting to diagnose gestational diabetes mellitus (GDM).
 Normally, 75g of glucose is ingested by the patient, and if the patient has a two-hour plasma glucose value of ≥200 mg/dL, a diagnosis of diabetes can be made.
-The test can also be performed at one-hour with 50g oral glucose, with positive GDM diagnostic results between 130-140 mg/dL as part of a two-step approach with the three-hour 100g test, which can be diagnostic of GDM with two elevated values.
+The test can also be performed at one hour with 50g oral glucose, with positive GDM diagnostic results between 130-140 mg/dL as part of a two-step approach with the three-hour 100g test, which can be diagnostic of GDM with two elevated values.
 For prediabetes with an accompanied "impaired glucose tolerance," a two-hour plasma glucose value between 140-199 mg/dL is used.
-However, the WHO requires an additional FPG <126 in addition to the two-hour plasma glucose value to establish impaired glucose tolerance (Durnwald, 2023; Hayward & Selvin, 2023).
+However, the WHO requires an additional FPG <126 in addition to the two hour plasma glucose value to establish impaired glucose tolerance (Durnwald, 2023; Hayward & Selvin, 2022).